beckerej/CS-595_Capstone/README.md

 # App Development

-This is for CS 595 [Capstone] at the University of Wisconsin-Milwaukee.
+This is for CS-595 [Capstone] at the University of Wisconsin-Milwaukee.
 The goal of this program is a smart scheduling application written in React Native that can be used to help users schedule tasks

 ## Getting Started